CopernicaMarketingSoftware/Documentation/Mailerq/management-console.md

 ````

 The `www-port` variable holds the port number for the management console.
-80 is the default port for web servers.
-If you use this port, you do
+80 is the default.
+If you use port 80, you do
 not have to include the port number in the URL and you can access the
 management console with using a browser via address "http://hostname.of.your.server".
 If you assign a different port number (like 8080), you have to include
 the port number in the URL: "http://hostname.of.your.server:8080".

-If you do not assign a specific IP address to the `www-ip` variable,
-the management console is accessible via all IP addresses that are
+By default, the management console is accessible via all IP addresses that are
 assigned to the server on which MailerQ runs.
 If you only want to make
 it accessible via one specific IP, you can set the `www-ip` variable.
 Of course, the IP address that you assign must be bound to the server.